 New directors receive letters of appointment stating the effective commencement date of their directorships with Memphasys Limited and remuneration details.
-Directors have also been provided with extensive induction material as well as opportunities for consultation with the Executive Chairman and other directors in order to deepen their overall understanding of the company and its operations.
+Directors have also been provided with extensive induction material as well as opportunities for consultation with the Executive Chairman and other directors in order to deepen their overall understanding of the Company and its operations.
 An induction kit in line with best practice procedures is provided to new directors joining the Board.

-Additionally, the terms of appointment of senior executives were reviewed and approved by the Board prior to the current reporting period to commence at the beginning of the 2016/2017 financial year.
-Employment contracts clearly state the terms of appointment and the expectations of the company regarding performance and any performance-based incentives.
+Additionally, the terms of appointment of senior executives were reviewed and approved by the Board during the 2018 reporting period without addition or amendment.
+Employment contracts clearly state the terms of appointment and the expectations of the Company regarding performance and any performance-based incentives.
 This includes specifically dealing with claw back provisions for bonuses where key targets are not achieved and other updated terms and conditions to ensure best corporate practice is achieved.

-Apart from Mr Pereira, who was provided the relevant appointment letter and induction when he was appointed a Director in August 2016, no other new senior executives have been appointed during this current reporting period.
+Apart from Mr Mikel, who was provided the relevant appointment letter and induction material when he was appointed a Director in June 2018, no other new senior executives or Board members have been appointed during the 2018 reporting period.